ARIA: application role

 - Click, Touch

 Handle as appropriate for your widget as well

 aria-activedescendantis used to manage the focus inside the application container.
 Set in response to keyboard or other application events that change focus or point of interaction.

 applicationrole does not have a related HTML widget and thus is completely free form.
 The author of the application must take full responsibility for not letting users get stuck in a focus trap inside something the user cannot exit from.
 All aspects of interaction, including returning to the regular web content on other parts of the page, must be handled.
 Use wisely, and cautiously, and remember to test!

-Some prominent web applications that use the application role properly are:
+Some prominent web applications that use or have used the application role properly are:

 - Google Docs, Sheets and Slides